 COVID-19 residents being discharged from hospital into a care home should have 2 negative tests prior to transfer back to the care home, unless there are overriding clinical reasons where this is not appropriate, prior to discharge.
+They do not require to spend all 14 days' isolation period in hospital but should have 2 negative tests

+Note: the 14-day total isolation period for admission to a care home from hospital and any isolation days completed as an in-patient should be taken into consideration on admission to the care home i.e. 14 days in total only and not 14 days commencing on admission to the care home.

 Note: an admission to hospital is considered to include only those patients who are admitted to a ward.
 An attendance at A&E that didn't result in an admission would not constitute an admission.

-On return to the care home, the resident must be managed as per the high risk category until the 14 day self-isolation period (Day 14 from date of symptom onset or date of positive test if asymptomatic) is complete.
+6.2.5 Residents returning from day visit or overnight stay

+Residents who leave care home for the day or for an overnight stay should be triaged in advance of their immediate return to the care home and again on arrival at the care home to determine which category they should be placed on.